metaskills/minitest-spec-rails/README.md

 #### Rails 4.1

-Our master branch is tracking rails master which is active development for Rails 4.1 which uses minitest 5.0.
+Our master branch is tracking rails 4.1 and up.

 #### For Rails 3.x or 4.0